aprilde/aprilde/README.md

 # Hi, I'm April 👋

-Senior Product Manager based in Toronto.
+I'm a Product Manager based in Toronto.
 This profile is where I build in the open.
 Right now my focus is practical: figuring out what AI actually changes about the product manager's job, and proving it by shipping small things rather than just writing about them.

 ## What I'm exploring